SFTP Component

 Description

-The SFTP (SSH File Transfer Protocol) component lets you upload, download, move and delete files on an SFTP server.
+SFTP (SSH File Transfer Protocol) is a secure file transfer protocol that operates over SSH.
+The SFTP component allows uploading, downloading, moving, and deleting files on an SFTP server.

 A common integration pattern involves listing files in a file store, and performing a series of actions on the array of files that are returned.
 See our looping over files quickstart for information about how to create a loop over an array of files.